alexisskeates/Watchman-Duplicate-Device-Reporter/README.md

 3. Commit your changes: `git commit -am 'Add feature'`
 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request

+## Acknowledgments

+- **AI Development:** This script was created with the assistance of Claude AI to ensure robust functionality and comprehensive error handling
+- **Watchman Monitoring:** For providing the API that makes this automation possible
+- **SMTP2GO:** For reliable transactional email delivery services

 ## License